InteractiveOrganismsLab/pHigment/README.md

     - Set the blade depth all the way to 10
 16. Begin cutting
 17. When the machine is done, unload the mat and peel off your stickers
-18. Your stickers are read to be used!
+18. Your stickers are ready to be used!
 Stick sticker on nails, eyes, or anywhere on your arms or legs to read the pH of your environment.

 <img src="/photos/loading-cameo.jpeg" width="350">